gommette/monorepo/README.md

 - have a [Mapbox](https://mapbox.com) access token (used in our `.env`) ;
 - copy `./apps/pwa/.env.dist` ; replace the values with your own ;

+## About assets
+All svg and vector based used were found on [SVGRepo.com](https://www.svgrepo.com/), which offers over 500k free svg icons ;
+The assets used were uploaded to Arweave ; the latest manifest ID is `TmxMV7ncy72eNFFoUaS1hlBMdii127hgVCxpgjEjAlo`.
 ## Setup

 - Once you cloned this repository, install dependencies with `pnpm install` (or `npm install`/`yarn install`) ;